fawaziwalewa/laravel-email-marketing/README.md

     ```
     The password field is always hidden, do not expect it to show up.

+### Node Packages Installation

+11. Install Node.js package manager by going to https://nodejs.org/en/ and download the suitable package for your operating system
+12. Navigate to the project root directory via command prompt
+13. Run the following command to install Node packages for this project
+    ```
+    npm install
+    ```

 ## Usage

 Once you have installed the project, you can access the dashboard by navigating to `http://your-domain.com/admin`.
 From there, you can view the analytics for subscribers, sent emails, failed emails, and open emails.

-To import subscribers from a CSV file, navigate to `http://your-domain.com/admin/subscribers` and click the `Import CSV` button.
+To import subscribers from a CSV file, navigate to `http://your-domain.com/admin/subscribers` and click the `Import` button.
 Follow the prompts to upload your CSV file and map the columns to the appropriate fields.

 To create a new email campaign, navigate to `http://your-domain.com/admin/templates` and click the `New Template` button.
 You can create your own template using the template editor.
-Once you have created your email, you can send it to your subscribers by clicking the `Send` button or you can set the status to scheduled to start sending on save.
+Once you have created your email, you can send it to your subscribers by clicking the `Send` button or you can set the status to scheduled to

-## Conclusion

-This Laravel Email Marketing Project provides a powerful yet easy-to-use platform for managing your email marketing campaigns.
-With its dashboard analytics, subscriber import, reusable email templates, and easy installation guide, you can get up and running quickly and easily.